 This statement was endorsed by the City of Port Phillip on 27 August, 1997, and re-endorsed by Council in 2011.

-Port Phillip has adopted several plans and strategies to explore employment opportunities, build awareness and understanding, and enhances cultural and economic development for local Aboriginal and Torres Strait Islander peoples.
+Port Phillip has adopted and contributed to plans, strategies and publications that explore employment opportunities, build awareness and understanding, and enhance cultural and economic development for local Aboriginal and Torres Strait Islander peoples:

 - Aboriginal and Torres Strait Islander Arts Strategy 2014-17